slack/viaduct/README.md

 Use the middleware pattern in your application.

-Extracted from the very excellent [Vagrant](http://vagrantup.com) Mitchell Hashimoto and John Bender
+Extracted from the very excellent [Vagrant](http://vagrantup.com) by Mitchell Hashimoto and John Bender

+Mitchell also created the [middlware](https://github.com/mitchellh/middleware) gem, but it did not contain the warden code which is what interested me the most.
+Thus, viaduct.

 ## Installation